 Marketing and Development

 John's research is in the areas of cultural, legal and geographic influences in marketing, sustainable marketing practices, marketing strategy and macromarketing theory.
-He serves on the editorial boards of the Journal of Public Policy & Marketing, the Academy of Marketing Science Review, and the Journal of Macromarketing, is Past President of the Macromarketing Society, and served on the board of the American Marketing Association's Marketing and Society Special Interest Group.
+He serves on the editorial boards of the Journal of Public Policy & Marketing and the Journal of Macromarketing, is Past President of the Macromarketing Society, and served on the board of the American Marketing Association's Marketing and Society Special Interest Group.

-Mittelstaedt, John D., William E. Kilbourne and Clifford J. Shultz II (forthcoming), “Macromarketing Approaches to Thought Development in Positive Marketing: Two Perspectives on a Research Agenda for Positive Marketing Scholars,” accepted for publication in the Journal of Business Research, available online at http://dx.doi.org/10.1016/j.jbusres.2015.06.038.
-(This paper also won the “Best Positive Marketing Paper Award” at the Second Annual Conference for Positive Marketing, Fordham University, January, 2013.
+Mittelstaedt, John D., William E. Kilbourne and Clifford J. Shultz II (2015), “Macromarketing Approaches to Thought Development in Positive Marketing: Two Perspectives on a Research Agenda for Positive Marketing Scholars,” Journal of Business Research, available online at http://dx.doi.org/10.1016/j.jbusres.2015.06.038.
+(This paper also won the “Best Positive Marketing Paper Award” at the Second Annual Conference for Positive Marketing, Fordham University, January, 2013)

-Mittelstaedt, John D., Clifford J. Shultz II, William E. Kilbourne and Mark Peterson (2014), “Sustainability as Megatrend: Two Schools of Macromarketing Thought,” Journal of Macromarketing 34 (3): 253-264.
+Mittelstaedt, John D., Clifford J. Shultz II, William E. Kilbourne and Mark Peterson (2014), “Sustainability as Megatrend: Two Schools of Macromarketing Thought,” Journal of Macromarketing, 34 (3): 253-264.
 (Lead article on special issue on Sustainability as Megatrend; This article won the 2015 Charles C. Slater Award for best article in Volumes 33 and 34 of the Journal of Macromarketing)

-Leary, R. Bret, Richard J. Vann and John D. Mittelstaedt, Patrick E. Murphy and John Sherry, Jr. (2014), “The Role of Perceived Marketplace Influence on Sustainable Consumption Behavior: An Empirical Inquiry,” Journal of Business Research, 67 (9): 1953-1958.
+Leary, R. Bret*, Richard J. Vann*, John D. Mittelstaedt, Patrick E. Murphy and John Sherry, Jr. (2014), “The Role of Perceived Marketplace Influence on Sustainable Consumption Behavior: An Empirical Inquiry,” Journal of Business Research, 67 (9): 1953-1958.